 Make no mistake about it, the sentencing recommendation is really the "blueprint” for exactly what the Judge will do to you.

 In the real world, every single Judge out there follows the probation officer's sentencing recommendation very closely, if not to the very letter.

 The sentencing is where you stand in front of the Judge to find out what is going to happen to you, and where all the consequences we've been talking about are handed down.

-At the sentencing the Judge first reads the recommendation, listens to your lawyer, then to you, and ultimately decides what to order.
-He or she will then rule on you'll be required to do, and what you'll be required to NOT do, like drink alcohol while on probation.
+At the sentencing, the Judge first reads the recommendation, listens to your lawyer, then to you, and ultimately decides what to order.
+He or she will then rule on you'll be required to do, and what you'll be forbidden from doing, like drink alcohol while on probation.

 Unless your case gets dismissed, this is what we will have been working toward from our very first meeting.
 Never forget, success in a DUI case is best measured by what does NOT happen to you.

 Here, less is always more.
-My team and I will make sure that we avoid as many of the potential negative consequences as possible and produce the very best results in your case.
+As Michigan DUI lawyers, my team and I will make sure that we avoid as many of the potential negative consequences as possible and produce the very best results in your case.